 It's important to note that timeshare laws and regulations vary from country to country, so it is important to consult a lawyer or an attorney who specialises in timeshare law.
 Be careful of companies or individuals who offer to buy your timeshare or offer to help you relinquish it as they may not be legitimate and can scam you out of money.
 Timeshare Release have many years eperience helping timeshare owners relinquish their timeshares.

-It's advisable to check the maintenance fees, taxes and any other additional costs that you may be liable for, even after relinquishing the timeshare and read the contract of your timeshare very carefully and understand the terms, fees and penalties before making any decisions.
-We can help you analyse it and advise on your best options.
+Before you decide, check any maintenance fees, taxes and other ongoing charges you could still be liable for after relinquishment, and read your timeshare contract carefully so you understand the terms, fees and penalties.
+We can review it with you and provide timeshare relinquishment advice on the best options.

 Contact Timeshare Release today and find out if you can relinquish your timeshare contract.